Maria KanakidouDepartment of Chemistry, University of Crete,

 Main topic of interest:

-Atmospheric Chemistry and Physics with focus on atmospheric chemistry and climate changes due to human activities and on gas/particle interactions: Modelling of homogeneous and heterogeneous tropospheric chemistry and aerosol formation.
-Study of the human-driven changes in the oxidizing power of the atmosphere and the aerosol composition and their interactions with climate.
+Atmospheric Chemistry and Physics with focus on atmospheric chemistry, physics, biogeochemical cycles and climate changes due to human activities and on gas/particle interactions: Modelling of homogeneous and heterogeneous tropospheric chemistry and aerosol formation.
+Study of the human-driven changes in the oxidizing power of the atmosphere, aerosol composition, atmospheric acidity, biogeochemical cycles and their interactions with climate.

 - Reviewer's award of editor assistance - Journal of Geophysical Research – Atmosphere 1998